Solar activity report

 Solar activity is expected to be very low

-with a chance for a C-class flares on days one, two, and three (20 Feb,
+with a slight chance for a C-class flare on days one, two, and three (26

 IIB.
 Geophysical Activity Forecast